 The secret is this: Take a plain, brown-paper lunch bag, put a modest handful of un-popped kernels inside, roll down the top a couple of turns, put it in the microwave and nuke about three minutes on high.
 Voila!
-Beautiful, fluffy, air-popped corn with no trans-fats, no perfluorooctanoic (POA), no imitation flavors and no nasty diacetyl compounds—all of which are found in abundance in most brands of commercially packaged microwave popcorn.
+Beautiful, fluffy, air-popped corn with no trans-fats, no perfluorooctanoic acid (PFOA), no imitation flavors and no nasty diacetyl compounds — all of which are found in most brands of commercially packaged microwave popcorn.

 Now the good part: Since you didn’t use oil to pop the corn, treat yourself to 100 calories worth of melted butter (about 1 tablespoon) poured over the top.
 Or, mist lightly with olive oil.
 Toss with your favorite seasonings and let the yum fest begin.